OneLeoTav/iShakespeare/README.md

     python -m virtualenv env && source env/Scripts/activate
     ```
 4. Install project dependencies: `pip install -r requirements.txt`
-5. Launch the application locally: `python -B app.py`
+5. Launch the application locally: `python app.py`
 6. Open your preferred web brower and access: http://127.0.0.1:2424/

 ## Project Outline
 Step into the world of Shakespearean literature with iShakespeare, a chatbot designed to be your personal guide through the works and life of the Bard himself.
-Powered by advanced natural language processing techniques, including text pre-processing and neural network, iShakespeare is your gateway to Shakespearean wisdom.
+Powered by natural language processing techniques as well as a neural network, iShakespeare is your gateway to Shakespearean wisdom.
 Chat, learn, and explore the world of Shakespeare with ease and delight.

 ### Main Features
 1. **Conversational:** Engage in both contextual and real-time dialogue with our chatbot.